 In This Article

-Have you ever heard of ancestral or generational healing?
-Or seen a family where the same trauma pattern seems to mysteriously develop generation after generation?
-The Ayurvedic idea of samskaras along with the science of epigenetics may shed some light on this mystery.
+Have you heard of intergenerational transmission of stress?
+Have you seen the same trauma pattern mysteriously develop generation after generation?
+The Ayurvedic idea of samskaras and the science of epigenetics may shed some light on this mystery.

 According to Ayurveda, physical, behavioral, mental, and emotional traits can be carried through generations.
 If mom or dad carries stress, the associated behavior traits can be passed on for generations.
-These are called samskaras, imprints, carried to offspring.
+These are called samskaras or imprints moved to offspring.

-An impression, or under the impulse of previous impressions.
-The imprints left on the subconscious mind by experience in this or previous lives, which then color all of life, one’s nature, responses, states of mind.
+Samskara refers to an impression, or being under the impulse of previous impressions.
+The imprints left on the subconscious mind by experience in this or previous lives, which then color all of life, one’s nature, responses, and states of mind.

 A 2014 study shows that when young male mice are stressed, their behavior is affected as adults.
 The stressed mice are resistant to exploring new environments and give up more quickly when given a challenging task.
-When sperm from these stressed males is injected into eggs, the offspring exhibit the same stress behaviors, without any contact with dad.1
+When sperm from these stressed males is injected into eggs, the offspring exhibit the same stress behaviors without any contact with their parent.

-In another study, rodents are trained to fear the smell of peppermint before they become pregnant.
-When the offspring of these peppermint-fearing rodents are exposed to piped-in peppermint oil, infant rodents show the same fear.
-Remember, the fear of peppermint oil was recorded in the memory of the mother before pregnancy, suggesting that the infant carries this impression, or peppermint samskara, from the mother prior to fertilization.2
+In another study, rodents were trained to fear the smell of peppermint before they became pregnant.
+When the offspring of these peppermint-fearing rodents are exposed to piped-in peppermint oil, the infant rodents show the same fear.
+Remember, the fear of peppermint oil was recorded in the mother’s memory before pregnancy, suggesting that the infant carries this impression, or ‘peppermint samskara,’ from the mother before fertilization.

 Understanding how inherited fears, stressors, or samskaras can affect the health and behavior of a family for generations is fundamental in the Ayurvedic roadmap of health.
 Interestingly, we are only now beginning to understand the subtlety and profundity of epigenetics.